skywalkershen/Reading-Notes/JS_GoodParts/notes.md

    ```
    ***
 12. **void**
-    In other strong type languages like java, ````void```` is a type, yet in javascript, void is an operator, it takes an operand and returns undefined:
+    In other strong type languages like java, ````void```` is a type, yet in Javascript, void is an operator, it takes an operand and returns undefined:
     ```js
     void o; // undefined
     ```